Try a couple of these Air Fryer Baked Apples With Cinnamon Oat Stuffing and it will look like you slaved all day (when it only takes 40 minutes).

-4. When coring your apple, it’s best to use an apple corer.
+- When coring your apple, it’s best to use an apple corer.
 However, if you don’t have one, you can use a sharp paring knife and a spoon.
 Paring knives are easier to use because they give you better control over your cutting.
-Rise and dry the apples, and carefully cut out the stem area with your knife.
-Using a spoon, you can then scoop out of flesh to around an inch-wide circumference.
+Rinse and dry the apples, and carefully cut out the stem area with your knife.
+Using a spoon, you can then scoop out flesh to around a two-inch circumference.

-6. If possible, use steel-cut oats instead of rolled or instant oats.
+- If possible, use steel-cut oats instead of rolled or instant oats.
 Steel-cut oats can soak up more juices and still be firm, but rolled or instant oats can turn mushy.
-You wouldn’t want to bite into an oatmeal-filled apple instead of an oat-stuffed apple, would you?

 - 1/4 c brown sugar

 - 1/4 c butter, cold